CORRECTNESS OF CALCULATIONS

 If the waterfall does not have a "residual" item the calculation is correct, like in this example.

 By "correct" we mean that all variance calculations are correct, also using the "Run" ➡️ "Flex-dimension bridge analysis" setting.
 Under this setting a smallish "balance" item is not an indication of an error, but simply shows that the tool cannot cover the whole value of variance with five row combinations.

-If you find other errors, please do let us know and we will do our best to correct it.
+If you find other errors, please do let us know by opening an issue here and we will do our best to correct it.